How to Copy Chrome User Profile to Another Profile

 Transfer Chrome profile to new Windows user

-If you want to transfer your Chrome profile to a new Windows user account, you can follow the same process as described in the “Importing the backup into a new Chrome profile” section.
-However, you will need to use the Chrome User Profile folder path for the new Windows user account.
+If you’re moving your Chrome profile to a new Windows user account, just do what was described in the “Importing the backup into a new Chrome profile” section.
+But, use the Chrome User Profile folder path for the new Windows user account.

-1. Create a new Windows user account or log in to the desired account.
+1. Create a new Windows user account or log into the one you want.

-3. Navigate to the Chrome User Profile folder on the new Windows user account, replacing {username} with the username of the new account: C:\Users\{username}\AppData\Local\Google\Chrome\User Data.Transfer Chrome profile to new Windows user
+3. Go to the Chrome User Profile folder on the new Windows user account.
+Use {username} for the new account’s username: C:\Users\{username}\AppData\Local\Google\Chrome\User Data.Transfer Chrome profile to new Windows user

-4. If there is an existing Default folder in the destination Chrome User Profile folder, rename it to Default.old to create a backup.
+4. If there’s a Default folder already, rename it to Default.old for a backup.

-5. Copy the Default folder you backed up earlier to the destination Chrome User Profile folder.
+5. Move the Default folder you saved before to the new Chrome User Profile folder.

-6. Open Google Chrome.
-Your browsing data, extensions, and settings should now be available in the new Windows user account.
+6. Start Google Chrome.
+Now your web stuff, extensions, and settings should be on the new Windows user account.

 Handy guide: How to Change User Account Name in Windows 11